SitronNO/HT-calibration-plan/README.md

 - In MSO, I have called the project "New year"
 - Mic (UMIK-1) volume in Windows: 80%
-- Soundcard (miniDSP) volume in Windows: 90%
+- Sound card (miniDSP) volume in Windows: 90%
 - REW Pink Random Noise and volume for sweeps: -15,00 dBFS
 - Master volume in miniDSP control panel (input): -10dB
 - Gain on Arendal Sound Subwoofer 1.5: +6dB (ca)